victorduco/whoop-to-obsidian/README.md

    uv sync
    ```

-   This will:
-   - Create a `.venv` virtual environment automatically
-   - Install all dependencies from `uv.lock`
-   - Install the package in editable mode
+   This will install all dependencies from `uv.lock` and set up the package in editable mode.

 4. **Create configuration file**:
    ```bash